bregman-arie/devops-exercises/faq.md

 1. Search for them using search engines, documentation pages, ... this is part of being a DevOps engineer
 2. Use the communities: many people will be happy to help and answer your questions
 3. Ask us.
-If you want, you can contact me or even open an issue that is only a question, that's totally fine :)
+If you want, you can contact me or start a discussion on this project.

 ### Where the questions and answers are coming from?